 Serious or compelling reasons will vary but can include serious illness of the applicant or a close relative, or a conflict, or a natural disaster, for example, volcanic eruption or tsunami.
 You will need to provide evidences to support these absences.

-Where your application for indefinite leave to remain is refused, you will usually have a right to appeal against the decision.
+Where your application for this is refused, you will usually have a right to appeal against the decision.
 Your appeal rights would be limited under human rights grounds.
 The Immigration Act 2014 sets out the following grounds that an appeal can be bought forward:

 Human rights or protection claim – those appeal rights are set out on Part 5 of the Nationality, Immigration & Asylum Act 2002.